 Since introducing the virtual queue, it’s become rare to have clients here and ready to be seen when we open for business at 8am.
-To avoid having so much time when doctors are available to help—but everyone who needs help is still a ten minute drive away—we encourage clients who live nearby to try to be here at 8am and call from the parking lot to get into the virtual queue.
+To avoid having so much time when doctors are available to help—but everyone who needs help is still a ten minute drive away—we encourage clients who live nearby and can get their pet into the car easily to try to be here at 8am and call from the parking lot to get into the virtual queue.

 If you need an example…

 - Mary, Sam, Joe and Elizabeth would all like to be seen first thing in the morning.
 Mary and Sam call in from home promptly at 8am.
 Mary is #1 in the queue and Sam is #2 in the queue.
 Meanwhile, Joe and Elizabeth both arrive in the parking lot at 8am and immediately call to let reception know that they would like to be seen.
 Joe is put in the virtual queue as #3 in line and Elizabeth is put in the virtual queue as #4 in line.